 Restaurants & Catering

 For a taste of the local cuisine, there are a handful of restaurants and cafes in the Kilpisjärvi village.
-Some restaurants are only open for in the summer, while others operate year-round.
-The forementioned accommodation providers all offer restaurant services.
+Some restaurants are only open in the summer, while others operate year-round.
+Many accommodation providers offer restaurant services.
+Local catering services can be inquired from hotels and restaurants.

 Some additional local services that may be useful when filming at Saana include: